-The plank is the most basic static trunk stability exercise, but is also very effective.
+The plank is the most basic isometric trunk stability exercise, but can be very effective.

-Weight can be added to the plank to increase difficulty.
-Plates should be stacked over the lower back—they should not be on the upper back, or they’re being supported overwhelmingly by the arms rather than requiring more work for the trunk.
+Weight should be positioned over the lower back—it should not be on the upper back, or they’re being supported overwhelmingly by the arms rather than requiring more work for the trunk.

 The plank is a simple but effective exercise to strengthen the ability of the abs to maintain the proper relationship of the pelvis and spine, in particular preventing hyperextension of the lumbar spine.

 The plank should generally be held for 20-60 seconds per set, but shorter (8-15 seconds) weighted planks are also effective.
 Generally more than 60 seconds is unnecessary and unhelpful—add weight to reduce time.